Sumner-David/GulpJS-Tailwind-Template/readme.md

   3. Once that's all set up, double check that you have a *tailwind.config* file, *master.scss* file, *a.tailwind.csss* file, and the *index.html* file.
 There are required for it to actually work

-  4. Type `gulp` in your console to create a local servor on `localhost:3000` and have GULP watch for file changes.
+  4. Type `gulp` in your console to create a local server on `localhost:3000` and have GULP watch for file changes.

   5. You sould be all set.
 Just don't touch the a.tailwind.scss file.
-Ideal way is to use SCSS partials and improt them into your master scss file.
+Ideal way is to use SCSS partials and import them into your master scss file.

   ## Bonus bits
   - To manually do a style recompile, type `gulp styles` in the console.
   - Didn't really design this to work with JS file change detection.
 Might do in the future
   - Uses the MIT license so feel free to fork it or do pull requests with improvements.
   - Can this be optimized?
 Yes.
-It definitely can i feel.
+It definitely can.
+If you have the time, feel free to help out!

   ##### Reason for making this?
   This came from me not wanting to make a full-blown app for some [FrontendMentor](https://www.frontendmentor.io/solutions) challenges just to use TailwindCSS with my plugins & personal customizations.
 Liked how it turned out so I figured it could be a template for others who want to give TailwindCSS a try